British foreign policy since 1945, especially on East-West relations, European integration and diplomatic practice.

-I have been the chair of the British International History Group since 2002.
+I was chair of the British International History Group from 2002 to 2017.

 In 2008, I published a monograph, 'Twentieth Century Diplomacy' (Cambridge University Press) on British diplomatic practice in the 1960s and 1970s looking at such areas as government reports on the Diplomatic Service, the value of ambassadors, the use of summits and multilateral conferences, recognition of governments and breaches in diplomatic relations.
 To help me write this up I received a matching-study leave award from the Arts and Humanities Research Council.

 This was followed by co-edited collections of essays on 'The Washington Embassy' of the United Kingdom (published by Palgrave-Macmillan in 2009) and the 'The Paris Embassy' (published in 2013).